In this article, we list some of the best open source CRM software available for small and medium-sized businesses.

 - Recently launched with latest features on board

 Crust CRM is one of the best enterprise-level Slack/Salesforce alternatives.
-Well, the primary aim of Crust CRM is to provide you a unified platform.
+Well, the primary aim of Crust CRM is to provide you with a unified platform.

 - The open-source package is no longer actively maintained – but available.